itswadesh/php-send-mail-with-attachment/README.md

 # Send PDF document as email attachment using PHP

+The full tutorial can be foud @ http://angularcode.com/send-pdf-attachment-email-using-php/

 ##Import data
 Import books.sql into your MySQL
 This will create necessary tables and insert sample data into it.